Metabyte2710/RGB/MSI-Mystic-Light.md

 # Configuration Packet V1 (162 Byte)

+This packet is 162 bytes in size and uses feature report get/set.

 This packet contains data for all the motherboard headers and zones.

 | Byte Count | Description                        |